amity-arac/sigma/data/envs/airline/policy.md

 - If the user complains about delayed flights in a reservation and wants to change or cancel the reservation, the agent can offer a certificate as a gesture after confirming the facts and changing or cancelling the reservation, with the amount being $50 times the number of passengers.

 Do not offer compensation for any other reason than the ones listed above.

+## General Communication Guidelines
+Do not offer to email users details directly.
+Instead, provide explicit details in chat for users to copy or forward.